ADVANCED JUNGLE STRATEGIES

 Imagine a dividing line that begins at the console of the boat.
 This dividing line is always 90 degrees from the console, regardless of the angle of the shore.
 The angler in the front (red) should never cast behind the center console, and the angler in the back (blue) should rarely cast in front of the console.
 The theory behind this strategy is all about allowing the Guide to maneuver the boat in order to maximize the angler's coverage of the structure.

 SLIDE B: Not working together.
-Anglers are oblivious of the Guide and of the fish that the Guide is attracting for the them.
+Anglers are oblivious of the Guide's efforts and of all the fish he is putting them on to.
+These anglers are missing much of what is happening around them, resulting in a slow day of fishing.
 This is very common!

 SLIDE D: Focusing on the spots he missed, fisherman A continues to fish behind the boat.
 This forces Fisherman B to fish even further behind the boat.
 Neither Angler sees the fish that the Guide is attracting for them.
 Now the Guide has to back a boat into an area to get the Anglers to cast in the right place.
-This is a dumpster fire, and this is very common!
+This results in a complete waste of the day.
+This is a dumpster fire...and this is very common!

 OK, time for a POP QUIZ!